Close Menu

 Image: Ayaneo

 But anyone who’s tried to play anything demanding away from a power outlet knows that’s more myth than reality.
-How many hours can you enjoy your playing sessions if you don’t have any power source closer to you to fill your laptop’s juice?
-Even though, some models like Lenovo Legion 5i Pro and Razer Blade 14 have impressed with good battery timings.
+How many hours can you enjoy your playing sessions if you don’t have a power source closer to you to fill your laptop’s battery?
+Even though some models like Lenovo Legion 5i Pro and Razer Blade 14 have impressed with good battery timings.

-This is one of the major concerns that keep going among gamers and mostly deny the ‘gaming while moving’ slogan which many manufacturers proudly say.
+This is one of the major concerns that keeps going among gamers, and they mostly deny the ‘gaming while moving’ slogan, which many manufacturers proudly say.
 It’s a far cry from the experience offered by the latest handheld systems from Valve, Lenovo, and Ayaneo.
 But what if gaming laptop manufacturers took a leaf out of the handheld PC market’s book?
 We can expect something good ahead.

 And another thing, why do these portable rigs have to sound like a jet engine?
 One of the loudest complaints—quite literally—about gaming laptops is their noise.
 When you are in a high-stakes situation like dealing with a tough Elden Ring boss or maybe in the robotic battlefield up against the Bile Titans and Annihilator Tanks in Helldivers 2, your laptop’s GPU tries its best what it can to control such demanding tasks.
 But the noise you will hear from the machine is like a jet is going to launch into the air.